Important dates for Math Academy 2016:

 All students must take a proctored math assessment.
-Students can take the assessment at the University of Washington, Loew Hall on Saturday, February 13th or 20th.
+Students can take the assessment at the University of Washington, Loew Hall on Saturday, March 19.
 Students who are unable to travel to Seattle for the assessment are required to find a teacher or school official to proctor the skills test.
 Please remember that the skills test is just one element of the application and will be reviewed holistically with all other required materials.

 Register now for the skills test.

 What Are the Costs for the Math Academy?